-We’ve put together a guide that compiles all the features of each mattress to help you decide which model may be best for you.
+We’ve put together a guide that compiles all the features of each mattress to help people decide which model may be best for them.

 - A variety of standard sizes – including FlexTop